With hunting season upon us, you may be wondering, can deer eat bread?

 Chronic Wasting Disease (CWD)

-Another major concern with feeding deer bread is that it invites a common feeding location for more than one deer.
+A major concern with feeding deer bread is that it invites a common feeding location for more than one deer.
 With the rampant spread of chronic wasting disease, you are only encouraging the problem to become worse.

 Chronic wasting disease (CWD) has become a major problem for deer populations all over the United States.